Six of the most inspiring women in classical music

 First female member of a symphony orchestra Rebecca Clarke, and five unknown others

 Said Sir Henry Wood, then conductor of The Queen’s Hall Orchestra, ‘I do not like ladies playing the trombone or double bass, but they can play the violin, and they do.’
-Wood was the first in Europe to allow women into a symphony orchestra when he hired six female violinists and violists in 1912, well before the WWI draft created a shortage of male musicians.
+Wood was the first in Europe to allow women into a symphony orchestra when he hired six female violinists and violists in 1912, well before the World War One draft created a shortage of male musicians.
+This cohort included the composer and viola virtuoso Rebecca Clarke.

 The stigma surrounding a mixed-gender orchestra has not been long done away with.
 The Vienna Philharmonic remained the last bastion of all-male ensembles until 1997, and has only achieved some equality in parts since introducing blind auditions.
 As recently as 1996, male VPO players gave interviews stating that classical music has ‘gender-defined qualities’ that can be ‘most clearly expressed by male uniformity’.